-Kaiman Gages in Guadalupe Kiver watershed
+Kannan Gayes s in Sududiupe River watersheu

 ALERT ID Site Description

 2081 Mount Umunhum (6069)

 1536 Guadalupe (6123)

 2080 Almaden (6004)

 1527 Vasona Pump (6125)

 2065 Alamitos (6001)

 Rainfall Gages in Guadalupe River Watershed

 Rainfall (season-to-date) is also an important consideration.
 Early in the rainy season, the majority of the rainfall will either be captured by the reservoirs or infiltrate to groundwater.
 Once the ground has become saturated, a greater portion of the rainfall from a given storm will become surface runoff and end up as stream flow that can transport suspended sediments and associated mercury.